My recommended list of piano books for beginning piano students for 2026

 Written by Meyer Nam

-Over my time as a trained classical pianist, I have accumulated many books, from scores of solo works, chamber works, and concertos, to exercise books.
-The number of piano method books to start piano can be overwhelming.
-As a teacher, what do I primarily use to start with a beginner?
+Over my time as a trained classical pianist, I have accumulated many books, from scores of solo works, chamber works, concertos, to exercise books.
+However, beginners cannot use those books to learn piano, even if they are able to read music.
+As a piano teacher, I have had to familiarize myself with primers and method books to teach.
+The market is saturated with books and software promising to give a valuable education to beginning students.
+So, it can easily be overwhelming to beginning students and new teachers.
+As a teacher, what materials do I primarily use to start with a beginner?

 All Amazon links in this article use my Amazon affiliate links.
 By using and buying from these links, I receive a small percentage as commission.
 No extra cost will be incurred to you for using these links.